Pelvic Floor Therapy Barnhart, MO

 Pelvic Floor Anatomy

 The primary muscles of the pelvic floor are called the levator ani and the coccygeus.
-The levator ani has three parts: one that wraps around the rectum and helps you to hold in your poo (puborectalis), one that connects the front and back bones of your pelvis and maintains the urethra and rectum (pubococcygeus), and one that connects the side and back bones of your pelvis and supports the organs inside your lower belly (iliococcygeus).
-The coccygeus connects the side and back bones of your pelvis and helps to keep your pelvis stable.
+The levator ani has three parts: one that wraps around the rectum and helps you to hold in your poo (puborectalis), one that connects the front and back bones of your pelvis and maintains the urethra and rectum (pubococcygeus), and one that connects the side and back bones of your pelvis and sustains the organs inside your lower belly (iliococcygeus).
+The coccygeus connects the side and back bones of your pelvis and works to keep your pelvis stable.

 Pelvic Floor Therapy Barnhart, MO | Physical Therapy | Pelvic Floor Rehabilitation Near Barnhart